learn-co-curriculum/dsc-sql-database-data-types/README.md

 We're going to adhere strictly to only storing data that fits with the datatype we have given to a particular column.

-## Data Types
+## Datatypes

 Different database systems also have different datatypes available, which are important and useful to know whenever you are dealing with those systems.
-In SQLite there are five different types we will be dealing with, they are:
+In SQLite there are five basic categories of datatypes we will be dealing with, they are:

 ```bash
 TEXT